Slipper tub and double vanity bathroom remodel in Malvern, PA by Fedor Fabrication

 Can you expand a tight borough Victorian bath into adjacent space?

 Often, yes — and in a 35–55 sq ft borough Victorian bath it’s frequently the only way to fit a real shower, vanity, and storage.
-Absorbing an adjacent closet, a bit of a back bedroom, or a hall section is usually feasible; we bring in Rise Engineering when a load path or original framing is involved.
+Absorbing an adjacent closet, a bit of a back bedroom, or a hall section is usually feasible; we bring in a Pennsylvania-registered structural engineer when a load path or original framing is involved.
 Willistown estate primary baths usually already have the footprint — there the question is layout and finish, not expansion.
 We scope and price any footprint change before signing, not as a mid-project surprise.

 Should I keep the old jetted tub, or convert to a walk-in shower?